 Extended high temperatures can be a cause of real foundation problems.

 The dry soil can cause your foundation to shift.
-Some of the symptoms you may see, in addition to what you may see when you walk around the outside of your foundation, include cracks in interior drywall, or exterior bricks.
-Doors sticking when they did not previously can also be a sign, as can ceramic tiles that are starting to buckle and gaps around windows or doors.
+Some of the symptoms you may see, in addition to what you may see when you walk around the outside of your foundation, include cracks in interior drywall or exterior bricks.
+Doors sticking when they did not previously can also be a sign, as can ceramic tiles that are starting to buckle, or gaps around windows or doors.

-Because the southern wall of your home gets more wind and sun, the soil drys quicker, and this can be the area where you see problems first.
-Since the corners are the heaviest parts of your house, problems typically arise in the southeast and southwest corners initially as these are the areas prone to experiencing foundation shifts first.
+Because the southern wall of your home gets more wind and sun, the soil in that area also dries quicker, and this can be the area where you see problems first.
+Since the corners are the heaviest parts of your house, problems typically arise in the southeast and southwest corners initially, as these are the areas prone to experiencing foundation shifts first.